borttrob/blog/blog/_posts/embed-svg-in-v-btn.md

 Turned out there were multiple problems at play.

 **First** I screwed up the creation of `v-icon`.
-[The whole soluton is described here by @BeHappy](https://stackoverflow.com/questions/64934008/cant-display-svg-in-v-icon).
+[The whole solution is described here by @BeHappy](https://stackoverflow.com/questions/64934008/cant-display-svg-in-v-icon).
 But summarised one has to do the following.

 1. Create a template for the SVG
-2. Register the template as Icon in the vuetify configuration
+2. Register the template as Icon in the Vuetify configuration
 3. Use reference to the registered template in`v-icon`

 **Second** one has to scale the SVG.
-Turns out SVG scaling works totally different than normal `img`scaling.
+Turns out SVG scaling works totally different from normal `img` scaling.
 One hast to use the `viewBox` attribute instead of *height* and *width* parameters.
 [This great interactive tutorial describes the logic behind the viewBox attribute](https://wattenberger.com/guide/scaling-svg).

 Plugging it all together we get: